sp1r/gurps4/docs/source/spells.rst

 Seek Water
 ==========

-Information
+| **Classest**: Information

 This spell lets the caster determine the direction, distance, and general nature of the nearest significant source of water.
 Use the long-distance modifiers (p.
 241).
 Any known sources of water may be excluded if the caster specifically mentions them before beginning.
 Requires a forked stick;
 roll at -3 if this is not available.

 .. _purify_water:

 Purify Water
 ============

+| **Prerequisite**: Seek Water.
-Special
+| **Classest**: Special
+| **Duration**: Purified water stays pure unless re-contaminated.
+| **Cost**: 1 per gallon purified.
+| **Time to cast**: Usually 5 to 10 seconds per gallon, unless a large container and ring are used.

-Lets the caster remove all impuri- ties from water by pouring it through any hoop or ring (or, in a pinch, his own fingers) into a container.
+Lets the caster remove all impurities from water by pouring it through any hoop or ring (or, in a pinch, his own fingers) into a container.
 Only one skill roll is required, as long as the flow continues.

-Duration: Purified water stays pure unless re-contaminated.
-Cost: 1 per gallon purified.
-Time to cast: Usually 5 to 10 sec- onds per gallon, unless a large con- tainer and ring are used.
-Prerequisite: Seek Water.

 .. _create_water:

 Create Water
 ============
+| **Prerequisite**: Purify Water.

-Regular
+| **Classest**: Regular
+| **Duration**: The created water is per-
+manent.
+| **Cost**: 2 per gallon created.

 Lets the caster create pure water out of nothing.
 This water may appear in any of several forms.
 It may appear within a container, or as a globe in midair (it falls immediately).
-Or it may appear as a dense mist of droplets; in this form, one gallon of water extinguishes all fires in a one- yard radius.
+Or it may appear as a dense mist of droplets; in this form, one gallon of water extinguishes all fires in a one-yard radius.
 Water cannot be created inside a foe to drown him!
-Duration: The created water is per- manent.
-Cost: 2 per gallon created.
-Prerequisite: Purify Water.

 .. _destroy_water:

 Destroy Water
 =============
+| **Prerequisite**: Create Water.

-Area
+| **Classest**: Area
+| **Duration**: Permanent.
+| **Base Cost**: 3.
+In deep water, the area is only 2 yards in height (or depth).

-Causes water (in any form) to van- ish, leaving a vacuum – or perhaps specks of dry impurities.
+Causes water (in any form) to vanish, leaving a vacuum – or perhaps specks of dry impurities.
 If more water is all around, it rushes in to fill the hole.
 Good for drying things out, saving a drowning victim, etc. Cannot be used as a “dehydrating” attack on a foe.
-Duration: Permanent.
-Base Cost: 3.
-In deep water, the area is only 2 yards in height (or depth).
-Prerequisite: Create Water.

 .. _breathe_water_2: